JohanScheepers/ttn-sandbox-lmic-node/README.md

 We recommend that the rssi needs to be -65 dBm to -100 dBm.
 This can be achieved by having a brick wall or other RF absorbing material between your node and gateway and a physical distance of 5-10m.

-We have seen that if the rssi levels are the high and it causes channel bleed.
-When you are experiencing this you will see in the console the join request from the node.
+We have seen that if the rssi levels are high and it causes channel bleed.
+When you are experiencing this you will see an continues join request loop from the node.
 The node will receive the acknowledgment, but will be unable to interpret the message.

 The node will continue to send join request and the node will be in continues loop trying to join the network.
 And will never be successful.

 ### 2.2 RSSI Production Environment
 In the production environment we want to keep our nodes rssi and SNR as high as possible, this is so that the SF stay as low as possible.
 We want the nodes to connect at SF7 rather than SF8.

-By achieve a lower SF we are lowering possibly the transmit power required, less time on the air and less battery usage.
+By achieve a lower SF we are lowering the transmit power required, less time on the air, less battery usage and more regular we can send uplinks.
 This will result in that our nodes will work longer on the same battery charge.

 We still need to take care that the rssi is not the high as this will cause channel bleed, same as explained in 2.1 RSSI Test Environment.